On polarization types of Lagrangian fibrations: Polarization types of Lagrangian fibrations

 \section{Polarization types of Lagrangian fibrations}

 Let $X$ be an irreducible holomorphic symplectic manifold of dimension $2n$ and $f : X \rightarrow B$ a Lagrangian fibration.
-For a general point $t \in B$ the associated fiber $F := f^{-1}(t)$ is an abelian variety \cite[Prop 2.1]{camp05} even when $X$ is not projective, see Proposition \ref{camp}.
-In this section it is explained how to associate to $f$ a tuple $d(f) \in \IZ^n$ which is called the \emph{polarization type} of the fibration.
+For a general point $t \in B$ the associated fiber $F \coloneqq f^{-1}(t)$ is an abelian variety even when $X$ is not projective.
+That $F$ is actually projective follows from \cite[Prop.
+2.1]{camp05}.
+A related statement of the latter is Proposition \ref{camp}.

+In this section it is explained how to associate to $f$ a tuple $\pol(f) \in \IZ^n$ of positive integers which is called the \emph{polarization type} of the fibration.
+This type $\pol(f)$ is the type of a polarization on $F$ in the classical sense.

 \begin{defin} Let $F$ denote a smooth fiber.
-We say that a Kähler class $\omega \in H^{1,1}(X,\IR)$ is \emph{special with respect to} $F$ if the restriction $\omega|_F$ is integral i.e. contained in $H^2(F,\IZ)$ and primitive i.e. indivisible.
+We say that a Kähler class $\omega \in H^{1,1}(X,\IR)$ is \emph{special with respect to} $F$ if the restriction $\omega|_F$ is integral \ie contained in $H^2(F,\IZ)$ and primitive \ie indivisible.
 We call such an $\omega$ just \emph{special} if there is no confusion with the fiber $F$. \end{defin}

-\begin{exam} Of course every ample line bundle $\kl \in \Pic(X)$ defines a Kähler class $c_1(\kl) \in H^{1,1}(X,\IZ)$ which is integral on all fibers and for each smooth fiber $F$ we can find a natural number $k$ such that $\omega := \frac{1}{k} c_1(\kl)$ is special with respect to $F$. \end{exam}
+\begin{exam} Of course every ample line bundle $\kl \in \Pic(X)$ defines a Kähler class $c_1(\kl) \in H^{1,1}(X,\IZ)$ which is integral on all fibers and for each smooth fiber $F$ we can find a natural number $k$ such that $\omega \coloneqq \frac{1}{k} c_1(\kl)$ is special with respect to $F$. \end{exam}